1.1 Culturally Responsive Practice

 What To Pick On EAS

-Prefer answers that embed culture and community into everyday learning.
-Choose the response that gathers information early, broadens representation, teaches respectful discussion norms, and helps students connect their own knowledge to standards-based tasks.
+Prefer answers that embed culture and community into everyday learning, gather information early, broaden representation, teach respectful discussion norms, and connect student knowledge to standards-based tasks.

-Be cautious with answers that claim fairness means treating everyone exactly the same.
-Equal materials can still be inequitable if they erase students or require background knowledge only some students have.
+Be cautious with answers claiming fairness means treating everyone exactly the same.
+Equal materials can still be inequitable if they erase students or assume background knowledge only some students have.
 The stronger choice preserves the objective while widening the routes into it.

 Quick Takeaways